esttorhe/esttorhe.github.io/_posts/2014-12-16-show-adaptative-segue-error.markdown

 Close, compile and run on `iOS7`… everything works.

-YES… no wait… code is working correctly on both environments.
+**YES**… no wait… the code is working correctly on both environments.
 Cleaning and building again did not introduce the issue.

+# Consistently Reproducing The Bug
 I was just about to give hope on this when I remembered something.
 In our project we have a "hamburger" menu (something for another post) which "replaces" the top view controller via code before using all the segues from the storyboard.

 Perhaps that's the issue; let's make a couple of modifications.